 3. Coercive collection practices:

 So, it sounds like a distant likelihood that anyone would have to resort to suicide as a respite from MFIs.
-In rare occasions though peer pressure could lead to someone resorting to such extreme end.
-Having said that one cannot completely rule out the possibility of misbehavior by an ill-trained loan officer on a rare occasion and such situations should be condemned and checked right away through proper trainings, orientations and internal controls.
+On rare occasions though peer pressure could lead to someone resorting to such extreme end.
+Having said that one cannot completely rule out the possibility of misbehavior by an ill-trained loan officer on a rare occasion and such situations should be condemned and checked right away through proper training, orientations, and internal controls.
 Incentives of loan officers perhaps demand a fresh look too.